JyotirmoyDas05/ColabDraw/packages/ColabDraw/README.md

 <script>window.EXCALIDRAW_ASSET_PATH = "/";</script>
 ```

-### Dimensions of Excalidraw
+### Dimensions of ColabDraw

-Excalidraw takes _100%_ of `width` and `height` of the containing block so make sure the container in which you render Excalidraw has non zero dimensions.
+ColabDraw takes _100%_ of `width` and `height` of the containing block so make sure the container in which you render ColabDraw has non zero dimensions.

 ## Demo